thetaism/thetaism/README.md

-# hello, i am @thetaism! 🤍
+# hello, i am @thetaism ! 🤍

 ### about me 👰
-i'm an ambitious linguistics freshman, part-time indie programmer who's passionate about gamedev and coding in general. in my spare time i also do a lot of gaming and enjoying pop music.
+- i'm an ambitious linguistics freshman, part-time indie programmer who's passionate about gamedev and coding in general. in my spare time i also do a lot of gaming and enjoying pop music.
+- a lot of my work is kept private or locally, so don't expect much on here !

 ### skills 👩‍💻
 - **programming languages:** ```c#```, ```lua```, ```javascript```, ```gdscript```, ```python```, ```html```, ```css```